Dynamical instability of minimal surfaces at flat singular points: Introduction

+We remark that, under a natural assumption to be specified later, the Brakke flow obtained in Theorem \ref{thm:main letter} is continuous at $t=0+$.
 We observe explicitly that the assumption (2) implies, in particular, that the varifold associated with the plane $T$ and carrying multiplicity $Q$ is the \emph{unique} varifold tangent cone to $\Gamma_0$ at $x_0$.
-There is a plethora of examples of stationary $\Gamma_0$ admitting the kind of singularities described in (1) and (2): a typical candidate is any minimal immersion with a branched point; see Figure \ref{fig:branching}.
+There is a plethora of examples of stationary $\Gamma_0$ admitting the kind of singularities described in (1) and (2).
+Consider, for instance, the class of minimal immersions with a branch point singularity: these are immersed minimal surfaces $\Gamma_0$ in $\R^3$ which admit a parametrization $X \colon \Omega \to \R^3$ of the form